 Believe me.

-um, not uh not initially, but afterwards, why they are still standing on the sidelines, because one thing that you have to know about Donald Trump, he is the only one who will be able to Bridge the gap between the Republicans and the Democrats on the two sides of the aisle in order to get things done.
+Because one thing that you have to know about Donald Trump, he is the only one who will be able to bridge the gap between the Republicans and the Democrats on the two sides of the aisle in order to get things done.

 Because that's really our biggest problem in this country.

-And by the way, the same thing holds true for uh the Democrats.
+And by the way, the same thing holds true for the Democrats.

 If they come up with a great idea, the Republicans do not want to join in.